Unfolding understanding about Australia’s past, present and future

 • expand your knowledge of UQ study options and programs, careers and campus life

-Cost: $325.00 2013 price is subject to change.
-Price includes accommodation, all meals, activities and bus tours.
+Cost: $350.00.
+Price includes 4 nights accommodation, all meals, program activities and bus tours.

 Where: The University of Queensland Gatton Campus

 When: Check in Sunday 29 June and depart Thursday 3 July 2014

 Enquiries: Email Karli Kollegger firstname.lastname@example.org

 FEAST is open to students in years 10, 11 and 12 however preference will be given to year 11 and 12 students if numbers are limited.

 For more information on our science programs visit: www.science.uq.edu.au/future-undergrad